 Sarah graduated from Curtin University in 2009 with a Bachelor of Science in Occupational Therapy.

 Sarah established her passion in neurological Occupational Therapy working in stroke rehabilitation at Royal Perth Hospital; it was here that she first met Carlo, the Director of The Rehabilitation Collective.
 After moving to London in 2013, Sarah gained further experience working in Senior Occupational Therapy positions within the United Kingdom’s National Health Service.
 This included roles in community neurological rehabilitation, early supported discharge, both acute neurosurgery and stroke and stroke and traumatic brain injury rehabilitation.
 Sarah returned to Perth in 2015 and took up the role of Senior Occupational Therapist on the Neurology inpatient unit of the State Rehabilitation Service at Fiona Stanley Hospital.
+She joined The Rehabilitation Collective in 2020.

 Since completing her Bachelor of Science in Occupational Therapy in 2018, Sarah has worked across the acute and rehabilitation wards at Fiona Stanley Hospital.
 Her previous and current experiences have enabled her to develop professional relationships built on trust with individuals, their families and co-workers.